metno/emep-ctm/Input.rst

 Dust files
 ~~~~~~~~~~

-The annual ascii data for sand and clay frations as well as the monthly
+The annual ASCII data for sand and clay fractions as well as the monthly
 data for boundary and initial conditions for dust from Sahara are
 replaced with a single NetCDF file ``Soil_Tegen.nc`` since 2013.
 This
 covers data for a global domain in :math:`0.5\times 0.5` degree